JunoLab/atom-julia-client/CONTRIBUTING.md

 This project is composed of many sub-projects, and it can be hard to know the appropriate place to file issues.
-For that reason we prefer that non-developers report issues on the [Juno discussion forum](http://discuss.junolab.org/) under the "issue" category, and we can funnel things through to the right places from there.
+For that reason we prefer that non-developers report issues on the [Julia discussion forum](https://discourse.julialang.org) under the "usage" category with "juno" tag, and we can funnel things through to the right places from there.

 ## Contributing

-If you have feature ideas you'd like to implement, or bugs you'd like to fix, feel free to open a [discussion](http://discuss.junolab.org/) under the "dev" category – we're always happy to help people flesh out their ideas or get unstuck on problems.
+If you have feature ideas you'd like to implement, or bugs you'd like to fix, feel free to open a [discussion](https://discourse.julialang.org) under the "usage" category with "juno" tag – we're always happy to help people flesh out their ideas or get unstuck on problems.

 If you look over the GitHub issues for the various packages, you may notice some labelled